sebilune/edge-trending-api/README.md

-# yt-trend-scraper
+# yt-trend-scraper-api

-A scraping api that returns trending videos based on a query.
+A scraping API that returns trending videos based on a query.
 This is a **Next.js** project, designed purely as a lightweight back-end service.
 It uses zero external dependencies outside of Next itself.
 All front-end dependencies, files, and directories that Next provides have been stripped.

 This scraper is a custom-modified version of [scraper-edge](https://www.npmjs.com/package/scraper-edge).
 It’s designed for ease of deployment on **Vercel** or local environments and can be easily integrated into any existing Next.js project.